isw3d/TouchDesigner-Linux/README.md

 ## 10. Notes

-- NVIDIA GPUs are recommended.
+- NVIDIA GPUs are highly recommended.
-- X11 works better than Wayland.
+- Wayland works way better than X11.
 - Performance may vary depending on hardware and driver setup.

 Built with care.
+Iswad